pkini2002/SJF-Scheduling-Demo-Using-CloudSim/README.md

 algorithm which maximizes the resource usage and efficiency, as well as minimize the completion time of the last task (Makespan) and the average response time.

+## Configurations

+In our project we have considered:-
+- 20 Cloudlets
+- 2 Virtual Machines(VM0 & VM1)
+- 1 Host
+- 1 Datacenter

+## Calculations

+Calculations include:-
+- Average Task Length:- `(sum of all the task length) / (Total number of tasks)`
+- Makespan:-`Maximum Finish time - Minimum Start time`
+- Average response time:- `(Sum of all response times) / (Total number of tasks)`

 ## Steps to run the project

 - Open the project in the Eclipse IDE